Koalaphant/events-platform/readme.md

 stripe listen --forward-to localhost:3000/webhooks/stripe
 ```

-4. Copy the webhook secret and add it to your .env file:
+4. Copy the webhook secret generated from your CLI and add it to your .env file:

 ```bash
 STRIPE_WEBHOOK_SECRET="**************"